MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

-It is possible to apply these operators to Dafny programs, but their validity often depends on how the loop is structured.
-For instance, as in Dafny all loops must be proved to terminate, certain mutations (e.g., inserting a \texttt{continue} before a counter update) may prevent Dafny from verifying termination.
-As a result, these mutations can easily cause verification to fail simply due to the application context.
+It is possible to apply these operators to Dafny programs, but their effectiveness often depends on the structure of the loop.
+For instance, certain mutations (e.g., inserting a \texttt{continue} before a counter update) may prevent Dafny from verifying loop termination.
+These can easily cause verification to fail simply due to the application context.